Serial-Comma/ruby-aviation-Weight-and-Balance-calculator/README.md

-TODO: Validate inputted data, allow the use of non integers,    don't assume the first input is a blank, make the code look nice with fstrings and such, and find out why all the 'for some reasons' are the way they are
+TODO: Validate inputed data, allow the use of non integers,    don't assume the first input is a blank, make the code look nice with fstrings and such, and find out why all the 'for some reasons' are the way they are